 In other words, if you focus your marketing efforts on local search, you'll make it easier for customers to find your business and in return, they may choose you over your competitors.

 How Can You Get Started With Local Search Marketing?

 So, we’ve learned that it’s crucial to have a great local search marketing plan for your business, but how do we get started?

-We have a blog post that can you help you learn a little more about how local search marketing works and where to start, but we'll give you a couple tips to begin.
+We have a blog post that can help you learn a little more about how local search marketing works and where to start, but we'll give you a couple of tips to begin.

 You'll also want to make sure your NAPU (name, address, phone number and URL) is up-to-date.
 Having inaccurate information will not only hurt your local search ranking, but it looks unprofessional and will turn customers away.